Explore the resurgence of film photography with Memory Fortress.

 Types of film processing

 The two main types of film processing are C-41 (color negative) and E-6 (slide).
-Each process requires specific chemicals and temperature control for optimal results.
+Each development process requires specific chemicals and temperature control for optimal results.

 How film speed affects processing